 What is a Chargeback?

 Opening a merchant account and being able to accept payments electronically is a very promising concept, cost-effective, convenient, and helpful in improving productivity and generating revenue.
-But there are a number of things that you should keep in your mind while taking this big step and one of them is the charge back.
-In simple words, charge back is a form of customer protection provided by the card issuer, which helps the customer to complain about the fraudulent transaction and get the money back without going to the business directly.
+But there are a number of things that you should keep in your mind while taking this big step and one of them is the chargeback.
+In simple words, a chargeback is a form of customer protection provided by the card issuer, which helps the customer to complain about the fraudulent transaction and get the money back without going to the business directly.

 Difference between a Refund and a Chargeback

-Most of us often get confused between these two terms and usually think that these two are one of the same things.
+Most of us often get confused between these two terms and usually think that these two are one or the same things.
 But that is not true.
-For refund, customer contacts the business where as for charge back, customer instead of going directly to the business contacts the bank that is managing the merchant account of that particular business and asks them to remove that charge from the merchant bank account.
-Further, bank enquires about the request and if found valid, removes the charge from merchant account and returns it to the customer.
+For refund, the customer contacts the business whereas for chargeback, the customer instead of going directly to the business contacts the bank that is managing the merchant account of that particular business and asks them to remove that charge from the merchant bank account.
+Further, the bank enquires about the request and if found valid, removes the charge from the merchant account and returns it to the customer.

-If a customer is not happy with the product or has received wrong product, he/she can either ask for a refund or a chargeback.
-In case of refund, business simple sends the money back to the customer directly to his/her bank account through which the payment was made.
-But that is not the case in chargeback.
-In chargeback, the issuer bank refunds the money to the customer from merchant account if the complaint is proven correct.
-Issuer bank not only refunds the amount from merchant account but also charges a good amount of penalty/fee to the merchant.
+If a customer is not happy with the product or has received the wrong product, he/she can either ask for a refund or a chargeback.
+In case of a refund, the business simply sends the money back to the customer directly to his/her bank account through which the payment was made.
+But that is not the case in a chargeback.
+In chargeback, the issuer bank refunds the money to the customer from the merchant account if the complaint is proven correct.
+The issuer bank not only refunds the amount from the merchant account but also charges a good amount of penalty/fee to the merchant.
 This fee can vary from bank to bank.
-But in case, the complaint is found to be fraudulent, refund will not be generated and the issuer bank could charge an additional fee.
+But in case, the complaint is found to be fraudulent, a refund will not be generated and the issuer bank could charge an additional fee.

 How Chargeback affects your Business

-Nowadays, banks also take chargeback seriously and the main reason for this is their ‘win-win situation’.
-Bank imposes fee for chargeback, and have the authority to hold back merchant’s payment for a particular time span to cover the fraud and increase their commission, especially if you hold a high-risk account.
-So for any business it is advisable to have a refund policy else you have to deal with chargebacks.
+Nowadays, banks also take chargeback seriously and the main reason for this is their ‘win-win situation.
+Bank imposes fee for chargeback, and have the authority to hold back a merchant’s payment for a particular time span to cover the fraud and increase their commission, especially if you hold a high-risk account.
+So for any business, it is advisable to have a refund policy else you have to deal with chargebacks.